Homomorphic Encryption

 encryption is distinguished from other cryptographic methods, such as symmetric

-algorithms or Zero-Knowledge
+or Zero-Knowledge

 (ZK) proofs , by its unique ability to preserve the confidentiality